solder button

 However, if your usage of sectional track is temporary, then you may be able to get by without soldering every piece of track.
 Are you only using it at Christmas time for around the tree?
 Are you building a small layout for a child that you only expect to have for a few years?
 Is this layout sliding under their bed?
 I have had good experience with Unitrack used without soldering feeders to every piece of track or soldering all the joiners for a couple of years.
 In the case of a temporary or short term layout, you may get by attaching feeders every 3' (1m) to 6' (2m).

 But like I said, the laws of physics don't change.
 Oxidation of the joiners and rail is inevitable.
 If you try to go more than a few years, you are taking a chance.
 What chance are you taking?
 You can just solder the joiners later, right?
 Not quite.
 When the track is new, it will readily solder.
 Older track that has a layer of oxidation won't readily solder.
 Soldering joiners will be almost impossible.
 You will likely have to clean the rail with a small wirebrush to get it to take solder and attach a feeder.
 Worse, enough resistance can build up that you get erratic operation.
 Your booster may not shut down in a short.
 Damage could occur to your equipment.
-It may take quiet a bit of time before you realize your problems are due to poor electrical connections.
+It may take quite a bit of time before you realize your problems are due to poor electrical connections.
 You will wish that you had soldered feeders in the first place

 RECOMMENDATION: Insulate Both Rails Between Booster Districts.